kajyr/SvgToCSS/README.md

 The options parameter can accept these configs:
 + `base64`: boolean, should compress image in base64? (default: false)
 + `cwd`: string, the directory to output files (default: './')
-+ `style`: string, css or sass.
++ `style`: string, css or scss.
 That changes the output syntax.
 + `dest`: string, the file to output. (default: 'svg.css')